 What other items would you include in your business presentation kit?

 *The information provided above is sourced from Essential Oils Business Book by Christina Calisto-Winslow.
-Save $4 on this book by using the coupon code BUILD4 by midnight MST on March 31, 2014.

 Essential Oils Business Book: How to Start, Build, and Prosper in the Essential Oils Industry by Christina Calisto-Winslow